N3P2/ED/README.md

 Construct the plot and save it to a PNG file with a width of 480 pixels and a height of 480 pixels.

+# Cautionary notes

+Slight changes to center the legend for plot3.png as the words in the legend will be cut off if it is set to left margin.